rgripper/rusty-bomber/blog/blog.md

 }
 ```

-It is important to note that not only has `EventReader` become a higher-level API (that is, a real system parameter) , but `Events` become a higher-level API, eliminating the need for a layer of `ResMut` on the outside.

 ### `system` chaining and code reuse

 There was a system example in the Events section that was different from the other general examples: